franklyT/cnsb-docs/docs/games/White/coconutChaosAutoplayer.md

     ninjas.direction = "LEFT";
 }

-// Checks to see if the ninja is on the far right of the screen
+// Checks to see if the ninja is on the far left of the screen
 // if so, set the direction to right else if (ninjas.x() < 0) {
     ninjas.direction = "RIGHT";